layilin/SP23-33852/_texts/sc-page069.md

 [^f69n3]: Etna, Europe's highest active volcano, located in Sicily.

-[^f69n4]: The Virgin names Virgo, the sixth sign of the zodiac; the sun enters it in mid-August and exits it in mid-September.
+[^f69n4]: Grainger is using astrological signs to designate peak hurricane season.
+The Virgin names Virgo, the sixth sign of the zodiac; the sun enters it in mid-August and exits it in mid-September.
+Libra is the seventh sign of the zodiac; the sun enters it in mid-September and exits it in mid-October.
 Scorpio is the eight sign of the zodiac; the sun enters it in mid-October and exits it in mid-November.
-Libra is the seventh sign of the zodiac; the sun enters it in mid-September and exits it in mid-October.
-Together, these three periods denote peak hurricane season.

 [^f69n5]: House.